NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Favored Terrain (Gain Swim Speed).md

-Granted by [[Feats/Favored Terrain|Favored Terrain (Aquatic)]] if you have the [[Class Features/Unimpeded Journey|Wild Stride]] class feature, and are in aquatic terrain and do not already have a swim Speed.
+Granted by [[Favored Terrain|Favored Terrain (Aquatic)]] if you have the [[Class Features/Unimpeded Journey|Wild Stride]] class feature, and are in aquatic terrain and do not already have a swim Speed.

 You gain a swim Speed equal to your Speed.